themagnifico/cocopi-docs/theme.md

 ## Templating syntax

-COCOPi renders templates using the lightweight Lexy template engine.
+Cocopi renders templates using the lightweight Lexy template engine.
 View files are compiled to plain PHP files which are cached.
 This makes rendering really fast.
 You can also use plain PHP in your view files.

 Lexy has its own documentation available at FIXME.
 Here are some basic examples: